-Let’s have a look at some advice you can ignore if you choose to.
+Let’s have a look at some travel advice to ignore if you choose to.

 You have to go to here, here and here

-As it will be my niece’s first time in Europe, she was originally thinking about visiting what’s termed as Western Europe (France, Italy, Spain and the like)
+As it will be my niece’s first time in Europe, she was originally thinking about visiting what’s termed Western Europe (France, Italy, Spain, and the like)

 After all, it’s what most people do.
 It’s also what a few people told her she had to do.